 - Especially on more challenging mountain trails, hiking offers a chance to stay in shape while vacationing.

-- With almost no environmental impact, hiking is one of the greenest ways to get around while travelling.
+- With almost no environmental impact, this is one of the greenest ways to get around while travelling.

 Practical Considerations for Hiking in Andorra